 Sirkkala Energy Park is a learning and research environment for bioeconomy.

-Sirkkala Energy Park as a research, demonstration and educational platform promotes both national and regional development goals to increase the knowhow, production and use of renewable energy.
-Energy Park collaborates with enterprises and increases knowledge on energy solutions with joint RD&I work.
-Sirkkala Energy Park improves stakeholders’ ability to adapt to changes in construction and energy system regulations.
-Sirkkala Energy Park produces actual cost structures of renewable energy production and maintenance, as well as creates synergies between enterprises, education and research.
+Sirkkala Energy Park is a research, demonstration and educational platform which promotes both national and regional development goals to increase know-how, production and use of renewable energy.
+The Energy Park collaborates with enterprises and increases their knowledge on energy solutions with joint RD&I work.
+It improves stakeholders’ ability to adapt to changes in construction and energy system regulations.
+It produces actual cost structures of renewable energy production and maintenance, as well as creates synergies between enterprises, education and research.

-Sirkkala Energy Park is a real-life R&D environment at Karelia UAS.
-It is located near the campus area and offers an easily-accessible learning and benchmarking environment for students and visitors.
+Sirkkala Energy Park is a real-life R&D environment at Karelia University of Applied Sciences.
+It is located near the campus area offering an accessible learning and benchmarking environment for students and visitors.
 Sirkkala Energy Park provides a large set of technical solutions for testing and development, such as: mobile Volter CHP unit with real-time monitoring, combined wood log/pellet boiler, nano CHP pellet boiler system, large collection of solar collectors and panels, wood fuel dryer and a wide variety of laboratory equipment and analysers.

 Evidence of success